 1. Give them a helpful nudge

 You can help team leaders become epic managers by automating some handy prompts and reminders.
-Easily ‘nudge’ a team leader by assigning key tasks and deadlines
+Assigning key tasks and deadlines to team leaders can act as a gentle ‘nudge’.

 2. Creating an epic team welcome